 We had three types of juice and garnishes for guests to put together a delicious drink.

-I used washi tape from to create the little flags on the straws.
+I used washi tape to create the little flags on the straws.

 Baptism Gifts for Godparents

-I failed to get a picture of it, but here’s one we gave to the boys’ grandparents, Baba and Deda in Serbian, thanking them for throwing the party.
+We gave wine to the boys’ grandparents, Baba and Deda in Serbian, thanking them for throwing the party.

 The party was so much fun, the food was fantastic, and the boys received so many lovely blessings at their Baptism.